 - Report to the office of Student Accessibility Services (SAS) within the first week of classes to apply for accommodations

 - Report to SAS each semester you wish to receive services

 - Communicate your accommodations/needs to your instructor at the beginning of the semester

 You have the right to:

 - Attend a college or university if qualifications and admission standards are met

 - Report any grievance as stated in the Student Handbook under the “Americans with Disabilities Act”

 - Participate in co-curricular activities with reasonable accommodations

 Hours of Operation and Contact Information

-Valencia Cooper, Assistant Vice-President for Assessment and Disability Services
+Valencia Cooper, Assistant Vice President for Assessment and Accessibility Services